Last Updated: April 7, 2023

 Towards the end of the season, as temperatures drop, tomato plants will begin to stress.
-If you are expecting particularly cold weather, some leaves may die off.
+If you are expecting particularly cold weather, some leaves may turn yellow as they die off.

 Cold weather will cause tomato leaves to turn yellow more randomly around your plants.
 This ‘thinning out’ pattern is different from a nutrient deficiency, which is more linear.

-If you are expecting cold weather (below 50°F), you can take measures to protect the plants.
-If you have a garage or shed, you can move potted plants indoors overnight.
+If you are expecting cold weather (below 50°F/10°C), you can temporarily protect the plants.
+If you have a garage or shed, move any potted plants indoors overnight.
 Otherwise, you can use garden cloth to cover and protect the plants temporarily.